Hello, my name is Catherine Jennings, welcome to my profile. I am a Nottingham based counsellor offering individual

-I have worked as a counsellor for 18 years, initially in a GP surgery and local college and in Private Practice for 14 years.
+I have worked as a counsellor for over 18 years, initially in a GP surgery and local college and in Private Practice for 15 years.

 As a member of the BACP I work within the BACP "Ethical Framework" and within their "Guidelines for Good Practice".

-I have full Public Liability Insurance and attend clinical supervision three times a month.
+I have full Public Liability Insurance and attend clinical supervision four times a month.